 The tiny coils stay in your body permanently to prevent the aneurysm from rupturing or leaking and causing further serious health complications.
 These coils are only about the size of a human hair.
 Dr. Farkas guides the coils through the catheter “pipeline” using a special type of X-ray imaging called fluoroscopy.

 Stents can stabilize an artery before or after the pipeline/coiling treatment.
-Often, Dr. Farkas and the other neurosurgical experts at Interventional Neuro Associates use pipeline/coiling and stents together as a comprehensive treatment option for men and women who have aneurysms or atherosclerosis, or who have had a stroke.
+Often, Dr. Farkas and the other neurosurgical experts at Interventional Neuro Associates use pipeline/coiling and stents together as a comprehensive treatment option for men and women who have aneurysms or atherosclerosis, or who’ve had a stroke.

-To learn more about the pipeline/coiling and stent procedures that Dr. Farkas and the Interventional Neuro Associates team perform, call or schedule an appointment online.
+To learn more about the pipeline/coiling and stent procedures that Dr. Farkas and doctors at Interventional Neuro Associates perform, schedule an appointment online or by phone today.